me-rakib/automated-whatsapp-message/README.md

 5.	git commit -m “Comment anything here”
 6.	git push heroku master

+#Go to Heroku website:
-Go to Heroku website and click on resources.
-From Dynos run clock_1.py and Enjoy.
+1. Click on resources.
+From Dynos run clock_1.py.
+2. Settings > Reveal Config Vars.
+Add config vars- Key: TZ, Value: Asia/Dhaka (for Bangladesh, or change based on your country.)

+#You can also check this tutorial - https://youtu.be/pQeFxdT3FGY

+Have fun, enjoy!!